RenanMeirelles/zero-pollution-bsic/README.md

 Checkpoints that place ZOPO Tokens as a reward, must have access to Transfer and Mint functions.

-**Quick Description of future Features:**
+### **Quick Description of future Features:**

-**Register as an Endpoint** - Registration of establishments that want to be a destination for ZOPO Bags.

-**Use ZOPO Tokens** - Payments and transactions involving ZOPO Tokens.

-**Ecosystem Analystics** - Reports, Dashboards and Queries such as Quantity of plastic collected by region, by citizen, by Checkpoint, among others.
-Probably using TheGraph!

-**Reputation Management** - Reputation system that controls how much a citizen, checkpoint and endpoint interacted and helped the environment.
+### **Plastic Tracking**

-**Pastic Tracking** - System that will allow to see the origin of the plastic material, where it was discarded and collected, by whom, through which checkpoint it passed until it became a new Plastic product - all transactions will be registered.
+The idea is that, when we have the complete cycle of the Ecosystem, we can verify the **origin of the plastic input**, where it was discarded and collected, by whom, through which Checkpoint passed until it was recycled, how long it took from collection to recycling and more.
+Using a tool like The Graph, we will be checking all transactions registered.

+### **Ecosystem Analystics**
+Reports, Dashboards and Queries, probably using TheGraph!
+**Examples of collected data:**
+Quantity of Engaged Citizens, Citizens/Checkpoints/Endpoints per location, Quantity of collected plastic per location, Quantity of plastic collected per Citizen, Quantity of ZOPO Bags generated x used, Average time from collection to recycling by location...

+### **Reputation Management**
+Reputation mechanism that measures the engagement of Citizens, Checkpoints and Endpoints in the Ecosystem.
+Possibility of setting up rankings, having prizes, etc.

 ### ROADMAP
 | Product | Features |